ksiminski/ESA-ADB/README.md

 Download raw ESA Anomalies Dataset from the link https://doi.org/10.5281/zenodo.12528696 and put ESA-Mission1 and ESA-Mission2 folders in the "data" folder.

-### Generating preprocessed data for experiments

-There are separate script to generate preprocessed data for TimeEval framework for each mission.
-The scripts are located in notebooks\data-prep folder.
-From the notebooks\data-prep folder run:

 ```bash
 mkdir data
 cd data